• Skip to primary navigation

 Approaching Pangboche.

-Pangboche is notably larger than Tengboche and it’s built on a hill which makes the task of checking all the lodges for friends a bit more inconvenient.
+Pangboche is notably larger than Tengboche, and it’s built on a hill, which makes checking all the lodges for friends a bit more inconvenient.

-I almost end up staying at the Eco-holiday Lodge (where I’m offered free accommodation), but after being led to a room reeking of cigarettes and with paper-thin particle board walls, I decide it wiser to continue my search elsewhere.
+I almost ended up staying at the Eco-holiday Lodge (where I was offered free accommodation), but after being led to a room reeking of cigarettes and with paper-thin particle board walls, I decided it wiser to continue my search elsewhere.

-Eventually, I land at the Om Kailash Hotel & Restaurant where there’s a nice couple from South Africa to replace my now lost Russian friends (I’ll miss you, Pavel and Olga).
-Wifi here costs 350 rupees (~$3.50) an hour, but instead of spending my rupees on reconnecting to the world I opt for an extra large dinner of garlic macaroni, cheese momos, and a large pot of tea.
+Eventually, I land at the Om Kailash Hotel & Restaurant, where there’s a nice couple from South Africa to replace my now-lost Russian friends (I’ll miss you, Pavel and Olga).
+Wifi here costs 350 rupees (~$3.50) an hour, but instead of spending my rupees reconnecting to the world, I opt for an extra large dinner of garlic macaroni, cheese momos, and a large pot of tea.

 One way or another, I’m sure I’ve earned it.